gmc-code/PC-microbit-micropython/docs/radio/radio_images.rst

 .. admonition:: Tasks

     #.
-Modify the code above to add an animation of the boat rising when the B button is pressed.
+Modify the code above to add an animation of the boat rising when the B-button is pressed.

     .. dropdown::
         :icon: codescan